michaeljung / Shutterstock.com

 Konstantin Chagin / Shutterstock.com

-For spouses, the military not only provides access to free resources for career development and employment, but also other options to help you prepare for your career.
-For example, the Military Spouse Career Advancement Accounts (MyCAA) Scholarship provides as much as $4,000 in tuition assistance to help you get licenses, certificates and other degrees that help in your career field.
+The military not only provides spouses with access to free resources for career development and employment, but also other assistance for them to develop a career.
+For example, the Military Spouse Career Advancement Accounts (MyCAA) Scholarship provides as much as $4,000 in tuition assistance for pursuing licenses, certificates and other professional degrees.

 20. Employment assistance